 Bit Description

-32 + (Element Length8) :32 Element Value (EVAL): This field specifies the value for the element.
+32 + (Element Length8) :32 Eler Element Value (EVAL): This field specifies the value for the element.

 31:16 Element Length (ELEN): This field specifies the length of the Element Value field in bytes.
 This field shall be 0h when deleting an entry (EA = 01b).

-15:12 Res served
+15:12 Res erved

 11:8 Element Revision (ER): This field specifies the revision of this element value.
 Unless specified otherwise elsewhere in this specification, all Metadata Element Descriptors compliant with this version of the NVMe-MI Specification shall set this field to a value of 0h.

-7:6 Reserved
+7:6 Res Reserved

-Element Type (ET): This field specifies the type of metadata stores descriptor.
-T): This field specifies the type of metadata stored in the
+ment Type (ET criptor. r): This field specifies the type of metadata stored in t the

 Value Definition

 5:0 00h Reserved

 01h - 017h NVMe-MI defined element types.
-Controller Metadata Element types are defined in Figure 104.
-Namespace Metadata Element types are defined in Figure 105.
+Controller Metadata Element types are defined in Figure 106.
+Namespace Metadata Element types are defined in Figure 107.

-18h - 1Fh Vendor Specific Vendor Specific
+18h - 1Fh Vendor Specific